Wage Calculator

 Who is eligible for the Low Income Super Tax Offset (LISTO)?

-Australian tax residents earning $37,000 or less per year who make concessional contributions (employer SG or salary sacrifice) are eligible.
+Australian tax residents with adjusted taxable income of $37,000 or less who receive concessional contributions (employer SG or salary sacrifice) are eligible.
 The ATO automatically calculates and credits up to $500 directly to your super fund — you don't need to apply.

 Model a contribution strategy

-Check the effect on both take-home pay today and retirement savings over time.
+Check the effect on both take-home pay today and retirement savings over time — for any financial year.

 This guide is for general educational purposes only and does not constitute financial or tax advice.
 Super rules are complex and caps are subject to indexation — consult a registered tax agent or accountant for personalised advice.
 Information is based on ATO guidance current as at 2025–2026.